erkac/training-nginx-02H/02_lab.md

 5. Keep on refreshing the page.
 You should see the same backend server all the time.

-6. Now open developer tools in chrome.
+6. Now open developer tools in *Chrome*.
 Click the 3 dots in the upper right corner.

    **Choose More Tools > Developer tools**.